-Computational formulations enforce membership in $\Sigma^\Omega$ via a stronger constraint of membership in a finite-dimensional subspace.
-The simplest choice is to enforce membership in $\Sigma^\Omega_\nu$, which the truncation of the quadratic module~\cref{eq:quad module} where each $\sigma_i$ and $\rho_j$ has polynomial degree no larger than $\nu$.
-This gives a hierarchy of computational formulations, where raising $\nu$ cannot worsen results--and typically improves them--but makes computations more expensive.
+Computational formulations enforce membership not only in $\Sigma^\Omega$ but in a finite-dimensional subset.
+The simplest choice is to enforce membership in~$\Sigma^\Omega_\nu$, which is the truncation of the quadratic module~\cref{eq:quad module} where each $\sigma_i$ and $\rho_j$ has polynomial degree no larger than $\nu$, for some $\nu$ in the set $\mathbb{Z}_\ge$ of nonnegative integers.
+This gives a hierarchy of computational formulations, in which raising $\nu$ cannot worsen results---and typically improves them---but makes computations more expensive.
 In practice, it is often useful to choose the spaces for $\sigma_i$ and $\rho_i$ more carefully.
 In our computations of \cref{sec:examples}, for instance, we impose symmetries and allow different maximum degrees in different variables.
-For simplicity in the present subsection, however, we write formulations in terms of the simple truncation $\Sigma^\Omega_\nu$.
+For simplicity in the present subsection, however, we write formulations in terms of the degree-$\nu$ truncation~$\Sigma^\Omega_\nu$.

-The upper bounds on LE sums and Lyapunov dimension formulated in \cref{sec:sphere,sec:shifted} are stated as, or can be reformulated as, minimizations subject to pointwise inequalities on $V$.
-When the ODE right-hand side $f(x)$ is polynomial, and when we restrict to auxiliary functions $V$ in some finite-dimensional space of polynomials, then the pointwise inequalities can be enforced using SOS conditions.
-This gives SOS optimization problems that are computationally tractable when they are not too large, and whose minima give upper bounds on the desired quantities.
-For the shifted spectrum approach of \cref{sec:shifted}, the SOS relaxations are immediate after choosing a polynomial space for $V$ and enforcing nonnegativity on some set $\Omega$ via membership in $\Sigma^\Omega$.
-For the sphere projection approach of \cref{sec:sphere}, the relevant minmax problems can be expressed as constrained minimizations, after which the SOS relaxations are simple.